-CS302- Examined in June
+CS302 - Examined in June

-Paper 1 (Four hours) Functional Programming 30.9%

-Software Development Practices 10.3%

-Paper 2 (Three hours) Networks 25.8%

-CS301- Examined in November

-Paper 1 (Four hours) PLT 41.2%

-Paper 2 (Three hours) Web Technologies and Security 25.8%
+Paper 1 (Three hours) Paper 2 (Three hours) Functional Programming Software Development Practices Networks 30.9% 10.0% 26.1% CS301 - Examined in No Paper 1 (Four hours) PLT 41.2% Paper 2 (Three hours) Web Technologies and Security 25.8%

-\\\ The CS301 PLT exam has an unconventional format.
+The CS301 PLT exam has an unconventional format.
 Students are given part of the paper in advance of the exam to allow them to prepare practical solutions to demonstrate the extent of their knowledge.
 The venue is a computer laboratory.
 The content of the whole exam is a mixture of practical and theory.
 Further details will be available nearer the time.